flamarion/helm-charts/.github/CONTRIBUTING.md

 ## 📜 License

-By contributing, you agree that your contributions will be licensed under the same license as the project (CC BY-ND 4.0).
+By contributing, you agree that your contributions will be licensed under the [Apache License 2.0](../LICENSE), the same license as the project.

+Your contributions must be your own original work or properly attributed third-party work compatible with Apache 2.0.

 ## ❓ Questions?